Description

 Impact

-HACS version 1.10.0 contains a path traversal flaw that lets an unauthenticated attacker read arbitrary files via the /hacsfiles/ endpoint.
+HACS prior to 1.10.0 contains a path traversal flaw that lets an unauthenticated attacker read arbitrary files via the /hacsfiles/ endpoint.
 The vulnerability is exploited to read the .storage/auth file, which stores user credentials and refresh tokens.
 With these tokens an attacker can forge valid JWT tokens and obtain administrative access to a Home Assistant instance, effectively hijacking the account.
 This exploits CWE‑22 path traversal and results in privileged account compromise.

 Affected Systems